Skip to main content

 Untreated hearing loss is one of the largest modifiable risk factors for dementia.
 The Lancet Commission identified it as the top modifiable mid-life risk.
 Hearing aids in patients with measurable loss reduce dementia risk meaningfully.

 Heavy alcohol use is bad for the brain.
 Even moderate drinking (more than 7 drinks per week) is linked to brain volume loss on imaging.
-ApoE4 carriers are especially sensitive and benefit most from cutting back.
+ApoE4 carriers are particularly sensitive and benefit most from cutting back.

 Deep-Dive Questions